beyond-decentralized/AIRport/ORMs/tarmaq/query/doc/query/query_types/entity_tree_query.md

     - [Reason](#reason)

 <!-- /TOC -->
-Entity Tree Query is an entity based query API where the select clause is specified as a JSON object tree.
+Entity Tree Query is an entity based query API where the SELECT clause is specified as a JSON object tree.

 Entity Tree Query returns a flat tree of objects.
 Hence, the